Table of Contents

 NAP Consistency – Essential for Local Search

-NAP stands for Name, Address, Phone — and in local SEO, it also includes your business hours.
+NAP stands for Name, Address, Phone.
 Google expects this information to be identical everywhere it appears online:

 - On your dental website